tdownie0/music-theor-ease/topics/Fundamentals/ch6.md

 done on a daily basis.

 The theme of this message is really to see this as a constant learning experience.
-There will be many things that you learn that may not appear all that related at first, but you will envitably recognize a pattern somewhere due to these.
+There will be many things that you learn that may not appear all that related at first, but you will inevitably recognize a pattern somewhere due to these.
 Honestly, a surprising amount of coding can be improved by taking the time to write things in a thoughtful manner.
 Making sure readability is a primary concern will help everyone in the long run.
 If done properly, it could even serve as documentation on how things